jaydeep8007/facebook-Login-page-clone-using-Tailwind/README.md

 ## Overview

 This project is a clone of Facebook's login page, built using Tailwind CSS.
-It serves as a demonstration of responsive web design and the use of Tailwind CSS utility classes to recreate a familiar user interface.
+The use of Tailwind CSS utility classes to recreate a familiar user interface.

 ## Features